ljunggren/boozang-docs/README.md

 **Useful resources**

-To simply mockup a REST server, we strongly recommend https://github.com/typicode/json-server that allows you to create a fake REST API from a JSON file in less than 30 seconds.
+To mockup a REST server, we strongly recommend https://github.com/typicode/json-server that allows you to create a fake REST API from a JSON file in less than 30 seconds.

 **Introduction to API validations**

 The API validation is very similar to an HTML validation except that the validation is done towards an API end-point.
-Simply click on the Plus-sign and choose "Validation", and select Request/Response (API).
+Click on the Plus-sign and choose "Validation", and select Request/Response (API).
 In action details, you can now input the API end-point URL and HTTP method (GET, POST, DELETE, etc.).

 **Doing HTTP GET validation**

 Use the HTTP method GET to validate a response from a REST API.
-Simply select the HTTP method GET and enter the end-point URL.
+Select the HTTP method GET and enter the end-point URL.
 Click Play on the action to automatically populate the expectation value.

 **Doing an HTTP GET without validation**

-To trigger the HTTP GET without validating the result simply use a comparison operator to "regexp" and set the expectation field to `.*`.
+To trigger the HTTP GET without validating the result use a comparison operator to "regexp" and set the expectation field to `.*`.

 **Adding custom headers**